BlokasLabs/patchbox-os-docs/GettingStarted.md

 # Getting Started

-Please see our [Tutorial Index](https://community.blokas.io/t/start-here-pisound-tutorials-index/623) for additional guides.
+Please see our <a href="https://community.blokas.io/t/start-here-pisound-tutorials-index/623" target="_blank">Tutorial Index</a> for additional guides.

 ## Flashing the SD Card

-Follow [this tutorial](https://community.blokas.io/t/raspberry-pi-write-sd-card-images-using-etcher/594) in order to write the downloaded PatchboxOS image to an SD card.
+Follow <a href="https://community.blokas.io/t/raspberry-pi-write-sd-card-images-using-etcher/594" target="_blank">this tutorial</a> in order to write the downloaded PatchboxOS image to an SD card.

 ## First Run